Mystery Donor Pledges $1 Million To The GNOME Foundation - Slashdot

 Microsoft benefits from more changes in Gnome.

+Microsoft doesn't need to do a whole lot to sabotage GNOME or KDE, as both desktops are cutting off their own noses to spite their respective faces.
+GNOME has always been largely unusable and so ugly that even its mother could be forgiven for wanting to drop it into an exploding volcano.

+KDE's decline began with the stagnation of the IO Slave architecture, the rise of Windows Explorer's bastard child, Dolphin, and the neglect of one of the world's best file managers, Konqueror.
+Since most of KDE's main fea

-Given the way Gnome3 has developed from Gnome2 (Score:2)
+Given the way Gnome3 has developed from Gnome2 (Score:5, Insightful)

 I suspect the donation is by Microsoft or Apple, given the way Gnome3 has developed from Gnome2.
 There's also the increasing monolithic spread of systemd, and various other trends that I find "equally encouraging".
 Such as adaptations to facilitate running Linux as a subsystem under MSWindows.